 6. The Tycoon in school business project is where the students work in groups to plan and create a business idea which they can submit to a nationwide competition laid out by Peter Jones.
 The students create a professional business plan to request from £5-£1000 from the organisation and aim to make profit which can then go to a charity of their choice.

-If you have any questions or concerns about Key Stage 3, then please contact Mr S Ebrahim
+If you have any questions or concerns, then please contact Mr S Ebrahim